mkhraisha/Smart-Contracts-And-Decentralized-Applications/assignments/supply-chain.md

 ```

-modify the contractbtns.jsx file to call the new functions that itemManager provides.
+modify the contractbtns.jsx file to add two functions:

+* CreateItem
+* TriggerPayment

+These functions should call the smart contract and create the item or trigger the payment.

 Open another terminal (leave the one running) and go to the client folder and run